 It’s also helpful to keep in mind that costs to operate a business vary widely.
 Large dealerships with multiple locations have different cost structures than small dealerships.
 Some dealerships compete on price alone, while others may charge more but provide significantly better customer service.
 It may be worth paying a little bit more for your hot tub to have the peace of mind of knowing that your local dealer will be there for you 10 to 20 years down the road.

 The level of service provided affects the price of the hot tub.
 It makes sense that someone who picks up and installs his or her own spa will spend less than a customer whose dealer handles delivery, installation and setup.

-Many shoppers do not realize that hot tub dealers often offer financing as an option.
+Many shoppers do not realize that hot tub dealer often offer financing as an option.
 If you consider a hot tub as an investment in your family’s health and well-being, you may want to invest in a model that offers the best long-term value.
-By financing all or a portion of the purchase price, you may be able to get the model that has everything you want and pay a low monthly payment that you can afford.
+By financing all, or a portion of the purchase price, you may be able to get the model that has everything you want and pay a low monthly payment that you can afford.
 Talk to your hot tub retailer about hot tub financing options available.
 You can also visit our hot tub financing page, to learn more about the available finance options.

-The best place to get information about models, features, upgrades and costs for a hot tub of your own is your nearest hot tub dealer.
+The best place to get information about models, features, upgrades and costs for a hot tub of your own is your local hot tub dealer.
 If you live in the U.S., you can enter your zip code on our website to find the authorized Hot Spring® dealer nearest you.